Caitlin Patterson: Early life and education

 Caitlin Patterson was born in McCall, Idaho.
 She has one younger brother, Scott, who is also a cross-country skier.
 The family moved to Alaska in 2005.
 She attended South Anchorage High School in Anchorage, Alaska.
 She graduated from University of Vermont with a degree in civil engineering in 2012.

 Career

 Patterson won all four national titles at the 2018 U.S. National Cross Country Championships.
 Patterson has been selected to compete for the United States at the 2018 Winter Olympics in Pyeongchang.
-Her brother Stephan was also named to the U.S. Olympic team for Pyeongchang.
+Her brother Scott was also named to the U.S. Olympic team for Pyeongchang.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).